harrylu99/blog/docs/js/Throttle.md

 ## Use Timestamp

-Let's take a look with the timestamp solution.
+Let's take a look at the timestamp solution.

-We take the current timestamp when the event is triggered, subtract the previous timestamp(the initial value is set to 0), execute the function when the result greater than the time period.
-And when the result is less than the time period, function would not be execute.
+We take the current timestamp when the event is triggered, subtract the previous timestamp(the initial value is set to 0), execute the function when the result is greater than the time period.
+And when the result is less than the time period, the function would not be executed.

 ```
 function throttle(func, wait) {